pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 dependant on your camera however, so experiment with this.

 These profiles *should* work in all light conditions, provided your white balance is correct.
-Given you now have a colour target, you should always take one photo of it, so you can correct the whitebalance later.
+Given you now have a color target, you should always take one photo of it, so you can correct the whitebalance later.

 Discussion